systematically-design/tokenScript-Documentation/src/docs/01-getting-started/01-introduction.md

-# Introduction to TokenScript
+# Introduction to Systematically

-TokenScript is a platform for creating and managing design tokens—the building blocks of your design system.
-Whether you're a designer who prefers visual tools or a developer who loves code, TokenScript has you covered.
+Systematically is a platform for creating and managing design tokens—the building blocks of your design system.
+Whether you're a designer who prefers visual tools or a developer who loves code, Systematically has you covered.

 ## What Are Design Tokens?